zacharyhalvorson/sketch-workshop/README.md

 - Exporting

 ### Now What?
 This workshop will be exploratory and hands-on.
-There is a goal in mind, but you are encouraged to experiment.
+The goal in mind is to use the tools and plugins we just learned about to recreate the interface for the iOS app, Canopy.
+It's a shopping app that displays a curated list of items available on Amazon Prime.

 1. If you dont have Sketch already, go to the [Mac App Store](https://itunes.apple.com/ca/app/sketch-3/id852320343?mt=12) and get the current production version.
 1. Follow along with my demo of the different features of the interface.
+1. Download Sketch Toolbox
+1. Install the following plugins:
+    - Sketch Measure
+    - Dynamic Button
+    - Content Generator
+    - Sketch Page Switch
 1. Open a new file from the iOS UI Design template

     ![](https://cloudup.com/cwsc4RAHyEQ+)